-The Vice-President, Corporate Secretary, Assistant Corporate Secretary and new board members shall be elected at the Annual Meeting of the congregation for terms as specified in the succeeding sections.
-All Officers, Trustees, Diaconate and Board of Endowment shall be members in regular standing of the Church at the time of election.
+The Vice-President, Corporate Secretary, Assistant Corporate Secretary and new board members shall be elected at the Annual Meeting of the congregation for terms as may be specified in the succeeding sections.
+All Officers, Trustees, Diaconate and Board of Endowment shall be Regular Members at the time of election.

 Sect.
 2-3.
 PRESIDENT and VICE-PRESIDENT